Future Jobs: What AI Literacy Means for Your Career

 End-of-lesson check

-What is the core idea behind "Future Jobs: What AI Literacy Means for Your Career"?
+What is the main idea of "Future Jobs: What AI Literacy Means for Your Career"?

-Which term best describes a foundational idea in "Future Jobs: What AI Literacy Means for Your Career"?
+Which concept is most central to "Future Jobs: What AI Literacy Means for Your Career"?

 AI literacy